- Free delivery over £40

-Fucidin cream is an effective prescription-only medicine which is used to treat infected eczema, dermatitis and other infected skin conditions.
+Fucidin cream is an effective prescription-only medicine that is used to treat infected eczema, dermatitis and other infected skin conditions.

 Fucidin cream is a topical treatment, which means you apply it to the affected area.
-It helps provide relief from symptoms and prevent the condition from getting worse.
+It helps provide relief from symptoms and prevents the condition from getting worse.

 Fucidin contains the active ingredient fusidic acid, which is an antibiotic.

-Fucidin cream is only available on prescription, which means you cannot buy Fucidin cream over the counter in the UK.
-You will need a doctor or pharmacist to prescribe it for you after a medical consultation.
+Fucidin cream is only available on prescription, which means you cannot buy fusidic acid cream over the counter in the UK.
+You will need a doctor (such as a member of our online doctor service team) or pharmacist to prescribe it for you after a medical consultation.

-You can buy Fucidin cream online at The Independent Pharmacy by completing an online consultation for our medical team to review.
+You can buy Fucidin cream (for eczema that’s infected and other skin infections) online at The Independent Pharmacy by completing an online consultation for our medical team to review.

 What does Fucidin cream do?